techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 4. In the **Add resource account** pane, fill out **Display name**, **Username**, and the **Resource account type**.
 The resource account type can be either **Auto attendant** or **Call queue**, depending how you intend to use this resource account.
 5. Select **Save**.

+### PowerShell

+You can create a resource account with the PowerShell cmdlet, [New-CsOnlineApplicationInstance](/powershell/module/teams/new-csonlineapplicationinstance).

 ## Edit a resource account

 Before editing a resource account, you must [assign permissions for creating and managing a resource account](#assign-permissions-for-managing-a-resource-account).

 > [!NOTE]
 > Currently, when *editing* a resource account, the admin must be assigned either the Global Admin role or the Skype for Business Administrator and User Administrator roles.

-You can edit a resource account with the PowerShell cmdlet, [Set-CsOnlineApplicationInstance](/powershell/module/teams/set-csonlineapplicationinstance).

 ### Teams admin center